rhit-calviem/AI-model-assessment-/README.md

    The exploratory data analysis of the dataset reveals important information.
 The data shows that there is a majority of Year 2 and 3 students.
 There is a big pool of majors, but Biology and Physics are the most common.
 Orders are university-specific, which could potentially introduce a bias favoring universities with more participation.
 Furthermore, the dataset highlights that most orders are placed during lunch (11-15 timeframe); this is to be expected at college campuses as almost all students will be on campus during this time.
 Additionally, other biases outside of the university bias could be:
    - lack of demographic information, could lead to underrepresentation or misrepresentation.
-   - seasonal changes, orders might change seasonally, affecting model accuracy The dataset could have valuable applications in other businesses such as:
+   - seasonal changes, orders might change seasonally, affecting model accuracy.

+The dataset could have valuable applications in other businesses such as:
    - Supply Chain Optimization, determining the demand for specific items across universities would create a better inventory management.
    - Marketing Strategies, tailoring marketing campaigns to specific universities or majors based on food preferences.